Are you interested in buying an online business, but you’re not sure where to start, and/or you don’t feel comfortable taking on the challenge alone?

-When you feel confident that the business is a good buy and hold opportunity, it's time to send the seller a preliminary offer and Letter of Intent.
+When you feel confident that the business is a good buy-and-hold opportunity, it's time to send the seller a preliminary offer and Letter of Intent.
 Once the seller accepts these, you then move on to phase two diligence.

-Phase two diligence is deep diligence and typically lasts around 30 days from the time you put in an LOI.
+This phase is deep diligence and typically lasts around 30 days from the time you put in an LOI.
 During this phase, you are verifying all reports from the seller.
 For instance, you want to make sure that all of the income and expenses on their P&L statements are accurate, which means you will want to get access to their financial accounts and compare their transactional history to their financial statements, looking for any discrepancies.

 You should take similar deep dives into other areas of the business as needed.
-Maybe interviewing staff, reading customer reviews and reviewing the competitor landscape.
+Maybe interviewing staff, reading customer reviews, and reviewing the competitor landscape.

-Finance With SBA
+Finances With SBA

-By far one of the best ways to realize a significant ROI is to get stellar financing on a deal.
+By far, one of the best ways to realize a significant ROI is to get stellar financing on a deal.

 The SBA (Small Business Administration) is a US government-backed loan program that loans capital to acquire and grow small businesses.
-Historically, they have primarily funded offline brick-and-mortar businesses with tangible assets, but more recently they have shown great interest in funding digital assets like cash flowing websites.
+Historically, they have primarily funded offline brick-and-mortar businesses with tangible assets, but more recently, they have shown great interest in funding digital assets like cash-flowing websites.